a-yew/CMPT371_A3_ConnectFour/README.md

 ```

 ## Step 2: Connect Player 1 (R)
 Keep the server running and open a new terminal window.
-Navigate to the project folder and run the client script to start the first client, a GUI window should popup.
+Navigate to the project folder and run the client script to start the first client (ensure the GUI flag is used), a GUI window should popup.

 ```
 python client.py --gui